EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/exercises.md

 ## EX2 – Friendly Interface
 - **Assigned:** Monday, Dec 1, 2025
 - **Due:** Tuesday, Dec 23, 2025 at 23:59 (Israel time)
+- **Heads-up:** This timeline intentionally overlaps with EX1’s submission window; you can finish EX1 and kick off EX2 planning on the same day.
 - **Goal:** Build a lightweight interface that talks to the EX1 API.
 Pick either a **Streamlit dashboard** or a **Typer CLI**—both should emphasise clear flows over features.
 - **Sessions to revisit:** [Session 05 – Persistence Refresh](sessions/session-05.md), [Session 06 – Interface Options](sessions/session-06.md).
 - **Required Features:**